carlosdagos/blog/posts/2016-08-16-bonlang-experimenting-languages.markdown

 ### Choosing a name

 It's just a name, to be honest.
-Though the actual story is that when I was thinking about a name, I was also about to have dinner and my roomate said "bonap!", which is short for _bonappetit_.
+Though the actual story is that when I was thinking about a name, I was also about to have dinner and my roommate said "bonap!", which is short for _bonappetit_.
 So... ¯\\\_(ツ)\_/¯

 ### Choosing a style